PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2017-10-16-decision-trees.md

 <img src="{{ site.url }}/static/img/titanic-decision-tree-graphviz.png"/>

 The complete code, dataset and visualization can be found on [my github](#).
 This code, as is, achieves a 0.78 accuracy on Kaggle - which is decent, but there is a lot of scope for improvement.
-Right now this code only performs a minimal amount of feature engineering; doesnt add any new features and has not been tested for all possible values of parameters like ```max_depth```, ```min_samples_split``` etc.
+Right now this code only performs a minimal amount of feature engineering; doesn't add any new features and has not been tested for all possible values of parameters like ```max_depth```, ```min_samples_split``` etc.

 Thats all.